-Swiss chainsaw attacker on the run amid international manhunt
+Swiss chainsaw attacker arrested after international manhunt

 "The last time I saw him was on Sunday morning, when I was walking our dog.
 He was standing still, because he saw me coming or somebody else coming and he didn't move until everybody else was gone again."

-Police who put part of the old town of Schaffhausen under lockdown on Monday were no longer combing the wooded area where the suspect was thought to be living and had fanned out across a wider region.

-Additional reporting by Arnd Wiegmann in Schaffhausen and Andrea Shalal in Berlin, Writing by Michael Shields; Editing by Richard Balmforth
+Additional reporting by Arnd Wiegmann in Schaffhausen and Andrea Shalal in Berlin, Writing by Michael Shields and Joshua Franklin; Editing by Richard Balmforth